mcwhittemore/staged-git-files/readme.md

 The current working directory.
 AKA: where the .git folder you care about is.

-# Default Value: is equal to process.cwd() of your app.
+# Default Value: is equal to process.cwd() of your app.g

 ## Statuses